SamMakesThings/Babies-in-Space/README.md

 # Babies-in-Space
 Making gravitational waves so simple, even a baby can understand it!
+This is a Global Game Jam 2017 game.

 ## Team members
 * Sam Stowers